How can I choose the best Costa Rican coffee?

 Fresh Roasted Coffee offers an affordable option for anyone wanting to experience the unique taste of Tarrazu beans.
 Their low price doesn’t mean shoddy practices, though.
 All of the workers on the farms are provided with medical services, insurance, accommodation, and transport during the entire production process.

 These coffee beans are full of flavor, but being medium-bodied, they make an excellent choice for espresso.
-They do have a bright acidity, as is familiar with Costa Rican coffees, but it’s well balanced by a deep sweetness, featuring tastes of honey and baker’s chocolate.
+They do have a bright acidity, as is familiar with other Costa Rican coffees, but it’s well balanced by a deep sweetness, featuring tastes of honey and baker’s chocolate.

 Hacienda La Minita is one of the most famous estates in the Tarrazu growing region and one of the first coffees in the world to be branded single estate (5).
 The farm uses a meticulous growing and harvesting process, with only the best 18% of the crop getting the La Minita label.
 Crops produced here are Rainforest Alliance Certified.